-1. Using the cladogram below, (Figure 1, Modified from Gergus and Schuett, 1997), complete the attached chart by determining which taxa (groups) have the characters listed in the left column.
+1. Using the cladogram on the next page, (Figure 1, Modified from Gergus and Schuett, 1997), complete the attached chart by determining which taxa (groups) have the characters listed in the left column.
 With this exercise, you will be working backwards utilizing the steps for building a cladogram.